-10. Commitments
+12. Commitments

-The College's current operating lease for occupied premises will end in July 2024.
-The obligation for the period of January 1, 2024 to July 31, 2024, exclusive of realty taxes and other occupancy charges is \$7,045.
+The College's current operating lease for occupied premises consist of minimum rent plus realty taxes and other occupancy charges is as follows:

-11. Financial instruments
+13. Financial instruments

 The College, as part of its operations, carries a number of financial instruments.
 It is management's opinion that the College is not exposed to significant interest, currency, credit, liquidity or other price risks arising from these financial instruments except as otherwise disclosed.